eddiewang/nab/README.md

 - Opiniated, but very barebones

 ##Credits:
-This boilerplate borrows heavily from boilers I've previously contributed to, or worked with.
+This boilerplate borrows heavily from boilerplates I've previously contributed to, or worked with.
 Shoutout to react-boilerplate, Frontend Masters, and egghead for the useful resources!